csowada/habpanelviewer/README.md

 # <img alt="Logo" src="app/src/main/res/mipmap-hdpi/ic_launcher.png" border="0"> HABPanelViewer

+---

+#### This is a fork to fix some issues on new Android versions (13)

+Fixes:

+- Crash on Item select
+- Unable to find import/export files from extern sources

+---

 #### At the end of 2021, I have stopped maintenance and development of the app.

 An openHAB integrated kiosk browser.